kristinemlarson/gnssrefl/tests/first_drivethru.md

 * Make the requested environment variables.

-* Download the Hatanaka translator, CRX2RNX, and put it in the EXE area.
+* You can try using the <code>installexe</code> utility.
+Or you can download the Hatanaka translator, CRX2RNX, and put it in the EXE area.
 Make sure it is executable.

 <P>

 Our code does not currently support soil moisture applications.
+It will be added in year 3 of the NASA grant we received to build this software.